ESAOpenSR/opensr-test/docs/API/compute_method.md

 - **hr** (*torch.Tensor*): The High Resolution (HR) image tensor (ground truth).
 The shape of the tensor should be `(channel, height, width)`.

-- **gradient_threshold** (default=0.01): Ignore the pixels with gradients below this threshold.
-This parameter is used to filter out pixels with insignificant differences between the SR and HR images.
-The default value is set to 0.01, which is optimized for balanced assessment.
-However, this parameter can be adjusted to each image.
-Based on the expert judgment of three remote sensing specialists, the optimal value of this parameter has been determined for each image within the opensr-test datasets, allowing for a more tailored and precise evaluation for each specific dataset.
+- **gradient_threshold** (default=0.01): Ignore the pixels with distances below this threshold.
+This parameter is used to filter out pixels with insignificant differences between the SR, HR, and LR images.
+The default value is set to "auto75".
+The "auto75" value is calculated as 75-percentile of the gradient values between the LR and HR images.
+As the distance, between the LR and HR images, is always constant, we ensure that the threshold is the same independently of the SR model.
+If you want to use a different threshold, you can set it manually by passing a value between 0 and 100, i.e., `gradient_threshold="auto90"`.
+Manual thresholding is also supported, i.e., `gradient_threshold=0.01`.

 Below is an example that demonstrates the usage of the `compute` method with the aforementioned parameters: